-DDT 224 STRUCTURAL CONCRETE DRAFTING: 3 credits, 5 hours (1-4-0)
+DDT 224 STRUCTURAL CONCRETE DRAFTING: 3 credits, 5 hours (1-4-0) Prerequisite: DDT 104, DDT 111, DDT 124 or permission of instructor

 This course is designed to develop the knowledge and skills necessary to understand the basic components and terminology of pre-cast and poured-in-place concrete structures.
 Emphasis is placed on pre-cast concrete framing plans, sections, fabrication and connection details, poured-in-place concrete foundations, floor systems, and bills of material.
 Upon completion, students should be able to construct engineering and shop drawings of concrete beams, column, floor, rood, and wall framing plans using the A.I.S.C.
 Manual and incorporating safety practices.